Imagen dinámica

 This crucial moment not only marked the beginning of a new era in comics but also demonstrated the power of collaboration and innovation.
 Joe, Norman, and Lenny were about to embark on an adventure that would not only change their lives but leave an indelible mark on the history of sequential art.
 Ready to take the leap in your artistic career?
 Find inspiration and resources here.

-The Choice of Protagonist: Why Mighty Mouse?
+The Choice of Protagonist: Mighty Mouse, the Three-Dimensional Hero

 Interestingly, one of the first samples they made in 3D was of a Three Stooges comic.
 Why the Three Stooges, you might ask?
 The connection isn’t as far-fetched as it might seem at first glance.
 Norman Maurer already had experience working with these iconic comedians, having produced two comics based on their shorts for Jubilee Comics in 1949, where Joe worked as an editor.